r3w0p/r3w0p.github.io/docs/static/projects/cat-hats/README.md

 ### Acknowledgements

-The dataset was collated using images provided by the recipients of the cat hats that I made for their furry friends.
+The dataset was collated using images provided by the recipients of the cat hats.